Skip to main content

 Capitol

-Washington, D.C. – Today, U.S. Congresswoman Andrea Salinas (OR-06) released the following statement following her vote against House Republicans’ partisan spending bill.
+Congresswoman Andrea Salinas (OR-06) released the following statement on her vote against House Republicans’ budget resolution that would give $70 billion to ICE and CBP with no strings attached.

 Image